 Option 2: object merge

 config can also be an object.
-Extension.js merges it into the base config.
+Extension.js merges it into the base configuration.

 Rspack-first, webpack-compatible